rudderlabs/rudderstack-docs/destinations/klaviyo.md

 ## Track

 The `track` call allows you to capture any action that the user might perform, and the properties associated with that action.
 Each action is considered to be an event.
-It is similar to `screen` event, and the user has to be associated with an event either by using `email` or `phone`.
+It is similar to `screen` event, and the user has to be associated with an event either by using `userId`, `email` or `phone`.

 A sample `track` call looks like the following: